atcol/havoc/README.md

 # Development

+To build the project, just clone it then build with Stack:

+    $ stack install

+When the command completes you'll have a `havoc` binary in the current working directory.

+## Contributions

-If you wish to contribute please submit a merge request.
+Contributions are welcome.
+Please submit a merge request.

 ## Future Plans